code-423n4/2023-07-tapioca-findings/data/naman1778-G.md

 ## [G-05] Instead of counting down in for statements, count up

 Counting down is more gas efficient than counting up because neither we are making zero variable to non-zero variable and also we will get gas refund in the last transaction when making non-zero to zero variable.

+There are 49 instances of this issue in 22 files:

     File: tapioca-bar-audit/contracts/usd0/modules/USDOMarketModule.sol 💰 👥 ♻️ Σ